Startup opportunity discovery

 Operators keep asking how to reduce handoff work, customer confusion, and enablement overhead without hiring more people.

-Repeated questions about onboarding coordination and lifecycle visibility.
+Repeated questions about onboarding coordination, lifecycle visibility, and tool sprawl.

 Creates room for a narrow onboarding operations product with expansion into education and retention workflows.